Multi-modal Machine Learning in Engineering Design: A Review and Future Directions: Introduction

 \section{Introduction}

-We perceive and interact with the world around us in multiple ways - by seeing, hearing, feeling, smelling, and so forth.
-Information is often delivered and communicated to the senses of the interpreter using a certain \emph{medium} or multiple \emph{media}, such as images and sound.
+Our perception and interaction with the world involve multiple senses like sight, hearing, touch, and smell.
+These senses receive information through different \emph{mediums}, such as images and sound.
 A \emph{modality} refers to the \emph{medium} through which an object exists or is experienced.
 Common data modalities include~\cite{Bengio2012RepresentationPerspectives}:

-\begin{enumerate}[label=(\arabic*)] \item Natural language (both spoken and written); \item Visual (images, videos, sketches, renderings, 3D geometries); \item Auditory (e.g., voice, sounds, and music); \item Haptics or Touch; \item Smell, taste, and self-motion; \item Physiological signals, such as electrocardiogram, skin conductance; \item Other modalities, such as infrared images, depth images, and functional magnetic resonance images. \end{enumerate} In machine learning (ML), a modality refers to a certain type of information or the representation format in which information is stored and input to ML models.
-A model is multi-modal when it works with multiple such modalities.
-Since we often rely on multiple media to fulfill tasks in the real world (e.g., sound and visuals to understand a video), multi-modal machine learning (MMML) is needed to develop ML models that emulate humans for these tasks.
+\begin{enumerate}[label=(\arabic*)] \item Natural language (both spoken and written); \item Visuals (e.g., images, animations, and 3D shapes); \item Audios; \item Haptics; \item Smell and taste; \item Physiological signals (e.g., electrocardiogram, skin conductance, electroencephalograph); \item Other modalities (e.g., sensor data). \end{enumerate} In machine learning (ML), a modality refers to a certain data format in which information is stored and input to ML models.
+An ML model is multi-modal when it works with multiple modalities.
+Since we often rely on multiple media to perform real-world tasks, multi-modal machine learning (MMML) is essential to replicate human-like capabilities for these tasks.